Crossed laser phase plates for transmission electron microscopy: Results

 The XLPP enables more sophisticated acquisition schemes that can further suppress ghosts.
 For example, by slightly shifting the electron diffraction pattern relative to the laser beam between two successive exposures as shown in Figure \ref{Fig:Deghosting}a, two images can be acquired which invert the ghost contrast almost perfectly.
 The first image is acquired with the unscattered beam in the antinode of one LPP but the node of the other, and the second is acquired in the opposite configuration.
 After averaging the two images, although the contrast of the main image is slightly lower than in the SLPP and XLPP cases considered (Figure \ref{Fig:Deghosting}f), the ghost contrast is suppressed by a factor of $\unsim20$ relative to the XLPP under normal operation (aligned to the antinode) (Figure \ref{Fig:Deghosting}g).
-Figure \ref{Fig:Deghosting}e shows the ratio of power spectral densities between the ghosts and main images for the three different methods.
-This two-image approach to ghost suppression is simple and only requires deflections of $\unsim$\SI{20}{\micro\radian}, which can be easily implemented with electron beam deflectors.
+Figure \ref{Fig:Deghosting}e shows the ratio of power spectral densities (PSDs) between the ghosts and main images for the three different methods.
+This two-image approach to ghost suppression only requires deflections of the electron beam by $\unsim$\SI{20}{\micro\radian}, which can be easily implemented with electron beam deflectors, analogously to the way the SLPP and electron beam are currently aligned in experiments \cite{Remis2024}.
 To account for changes in the specimen due to beam-induced motion and radiation damage, the unscattered beam can be switched between the two positions in successive movie frames.
-This two-image scheme is only a simple case of a much more general class of imaging techniques utilizing phase diversity.
-Removal of aberrations, as well as recovery of complex (as opposed to real, as typically assumed in cryo-EM) scattering potentials via exit wave reconstruction, are two motivations for developing electron phase optics like the XLPP.
+We note that this two-image approach to ghost suppression also works for extended objects (larger than $2d_g$), provided that their phase and amplitude modulation of the electron wave are approximately proportional, as assumed in cryo-EM (see Supplementary Note \ref{Sec:AppendixCTFDerivation}).
+Furthermore, this two-image scheme is only a simple case of a much more general class of imaging techniques utilizing phase diversity.
+Removal of aberrations, as well as recovery of complex (as opposed to real, as typically assumed in cryo-EM) scattering potentials via exit wave reconstruction, are two motivations for developing electron phase-shifting optics like the XLPP.
+Such optics like the one described here enable more sophisticated patterning of the electron phase across multiple exposures to extract different types of information about the specimen \cite{Danev2001, Gamm2010, VanDyck2010}.